An active Transverse Energy Filter based on microstructured Si-PIN diodes with an angular-selective detection efficiency: Idea of a Si-aTEF

 \section{Idea of a Si-aTEF}

 The Si-aTEF is based on a Si-PIN diode, as is the KATRIN detector, which is microstructured by hexagon-shaped holes on the illuminated side, as illustrated in fig. \ref{fig:atef-schematic}.
 The sensitive volume of a PIN diode is the depletion zone with a high electric field gradient.
-If most of the depletion zone is removed during the microstructuring of the diode with the remaining active material in the channel walls only, low-angular electrons hit the insensitive channel grounds and are absorbed, while electrons with higher incident angles hit the channel walls and are detected.
-In this work, the microstructuring is realized by etching commercially available flat Si-PIN diodes (Hamamatsu\,\footnote{HAMAMATSU PHOTONICS Europe GmbH, Arzbergerstr.
+If most of the depletion zone is removed during the microstructuring of the diode with the remaining active material in the channel walls only, low-angular electrons hit the insensitive channel floors and are absorbed, while electrons with higher incident angles hit the channel walls and are detected.
+In this work, all investigations refer to the detection of electrons, but the concept might be applicable also to other ionizing particles or radiation.
+In this case, the microstructuring is realized by etching commercially available flat Si-PIN diodes (Hamamatsu\,\footnote{HAMAMATSU PHOTONICS Europe GmbH, Arzbergerstr.
 10, 82211 Herrsching, Germany} S3590 photodiodes) via a highly directional silicon-etching process, see sec. \ref{sec:fabrication}.
 Signal readout is performed in the same manner as for a common diode, using a capacitively coupled charge-sensitive preamplifier. \\ In a microstructured PIN diode, the potential when applying a bias voltage evolves differently from that of a standard one.
 This is a consequence of the charge neutrality condition, which needs to be adjusted for the microstructured part.
 The different behavior can be derived in a simplified manner by solving the one-dimensional Poisson equation, as will be shown below.
 The following considerations are restricted to front-illuminated PIN diodes with $p^+nn^+$-layer structure\,\footnote{As the KATRIN detector is back-illuminated, it would behave differently, see \cite{PhD-Gauda}}, like the photodiodes used in this work. \\ The charge density $\rho$ in the x-direction along the $p$-$n$-transition at $x=0$, assuming a constant doping concentration in the $p$ and $n$ regions, is given by

 with $x_p$ or $x_n$ being the extension of the space-charge zone into the $p$ or $n$ doped region of the semiconductor.
 All dopants are assumed to be ionized, i.e., $N_\mathrm{A}^- = N_\mathrm{A}$, $N_\mathrm{D}^+ = N_\mathrm{D}$ for the acceptors ($N_\mathrm{A}$) and donors ($N_\mathrm{D}$), with typical doping concentrations of $N_\mathrm{A} = 10^{19}\,\mathrm{cm}^{-3}$ and $N_\mathrm{D} = 2.3\cdot10^{12}\,\mathrm{cm}^{-3}$ \cite{Wermes}.
 Charge conservation in a flat diode implies